John Harris (activist): Burial and legacy

-Harris was the only white person hanged for crimes committed in resistance to apartheid (although numerous more were assassinated, such as Ruth First).
+Harris was the only white person executed for crimes committed in resistance to apartheid.
 All those executed for such crimes were honoured by South Africa's president, Jacob Zuma, on the occasion of the launch of the Gallows Museum at the C Max Pretoria Central Correctional Centre on 15 December 2011: "The 134 men were terrorists or trouble makers to the authorities then.
 But to their people and families, they were freedom fighters who wanted to see a free, democratic and non-sexist South Africa."